 Icons, Webdings, and Wingdings Fonts

-- Let’s take the smiley face as an example.
+- Take the smiley face, for example.
 Choose Wingdings as the font.
 (Note that the Subset field disappears)

 - Select the smiley face and click Insert.

 - Click Close to close the Symbol panel.
 Notice that the smiley is displayed in the formula bar as the letter J; however, the font has now changed to Wingdings.

 Another way to insert a smiley in Excel is to type “J” in the cell and then change the font to Wingdings.
 Here is an example of typing a different symbol with Wingdings: